-The proposed College of Osteopathic Medicine is part of the Baptist Memorial Health Care (BMHC) system which is one of the largest health care systems and the largest provider of Medicaid in the region.
+The College of Osteopathic Medicine is part of the Baptist Memorial Health Care (BMHC) system which is one of the largest health care systems and the largest provider of Medicaid in the region.
 Baptist offers a full continuum of care to communities throughout the Mid-South and consistently ranks among the top integrated health care networks in the nation.
 The health care system comprises 22 affiliate hospitals in West Tennessee, Mississippi, and East Arkansas; more than 5,400 affiliated physicians; Baptist Medical Group, a multispecialty physician group with more than 800 providers; home, hospice, and psychiatric care; minor medical centers and clinics; a network of surgery, rehabilitation, and other outpatient centers.
 These resources will provide well-rounded and diverse clinical training experiences.
 Primary hospital assignments are determined through a selection process in year two of medical school (OMS-2).
 Students will complete the majority of their OMS-3 and OMS-4 clinical rotations within Baptist’s system.

 BAPTIST MEMORIAL HEALTH CARE